Files > Volume 2 > Vol 2 No 4 2017

 The results of this investigation clearly demonstrate that age, dyslipidemia, metabolic control and pharmacological treatment for DM2 are major risk factors that promote the development of DR.

-Based on international literature, people between 50 to 70 years old represent 65% of DR and adults younger than 50 years old just a 10%8; this information has different results in our investigation because 51.02% of the sample were adults from 51 to 60 years old, representing the entire group of patients with PDR (due to a hospital population); on the other hand, almost the half of the patients were under 50 years old, 17.57% presented abnormal findings in the ocular fundus compatible with NPDR were between 30 to 49 years old showing that changes can be observed in younger patients, highlighting the need to perform a fundus examination periodically.
+Based on international literature, people between 50 to 70 years old represent 65% of DR and adults younger than 50 years old just a 10%8; this information has different results in the present investigation due to 51.02% of the sample were adults from 51 to 60 years old, representing the entire group of patients with PDR.
+Furthermore, 17.57% of patients between 30 to 49 years old, presented abnormal findings in the ocular fundus compatible with NPDR; showing that changes can be observed in younger people, highlighting the need to perform a fundus examination periodically.

 Regarding dyslipidemia, there are several investigations that link it with the progression of DR because of its relation with the development of retinal hard exudates and diabetic maculopathy9,10, results that were affirmed in this study.
 Previous ETDRS analyses found elevated serum lipids are risk factors for concurrent presence and subsequent development of retinal hard exudates, which were associated with decreased visual acuity.
 The obtained results indicate that elevated lipids, most notably total cholesterol, are also a risk factor for the development of high-risk PDR with a statistically significant association.
 This finding may provide additional motivation for lowering elevated lipid levels in patients with DR.